 The wholesale market price for

 in Maharashtra was around Rs.
-10,000 quintal in 2014-15, which dropped in anticipation of a good crop.
+10,000 per quintal in 2014-15, which dropped in anticipation of a good crop.
 To the government’s credit, had it not initiated the NAFED centres and fixed the minimum support price [MSP, decided by the state to support farmers] at Rs.
-5,050, the market cost would have plummeted below Rs.
+5,050, the market rate would have plummeted below Rs.
 3,000 per quintal following the bumper crop.

 But oddly, even when the impending quantity of production had become clear, the Indian government imported 57 lakh tonnes of tur from other countries at Rs.
 10,114 rupees per quintal – as it does every year in varying quantities.

 But the official production figure of 20 lakh metric tonnes is conservative.
-Tur is often sowed as an interior crop – within two strands of sugarcane or other crops.
+Tur is often sowed as an 'interior' crop – within two strands of sugarcane or other crops.
 It does not require much water, is harvested in about four months and is regarded as a bit of a bonus.
 Which is why many farmers only mention the main crop on their land documents.
 For the number of hectares under tur, the government only calculates the production of farmers who have stated tur on their papers.
 Reports indicate at least three times of what is registered this year is still languishing with farmers.

 Meghnath Shelke, 58, a farmer from Dhanora village in Osmanabad, failed to get his six quintals of

 registered in spite of visiting the NAFED centre several times.
-“Once they sent me back because they did not have a weighing machine, then they said if I leave my stock here, it could be stolen and the centre would not be responsible for it,” he says, and points to six gunny bags of
+“Once they sent me back because they did not have a weighing machine, then they said if I leave my stock here, it could be stolen and the centre would not be responsible for it,” he says, and points to six sacks of

 piled up in a tiny room of his house.
 “For almost a month, the centre was shut.
 It never remained consistently open.”